Are you looking for a dessert idea for the holidays? how about tiramisu with pears, a wine syrup and lots of spices for a delightful seasonal treat?

 3 tablespoon Vinsanto or other white dry dessert wine

 1/2 lt (2 cups) red wine or dessert wine

 Peel and core and half the pears, so they will absorb the flavors of the spiced wine.

 Fit them tightly in a non-reactive saucepan and cover with the red wine.
 Add 1/4 cup sugar, lemon rind and spices and poach with the lid on until just tender.

 Remove the pears from the liquid and cut into 1 cm (½) inch) dice.
 Add the lemon juice to the syrup and reserve.

 Beat egg yolks and sugar in a metal bowl set over a saucepan of barely simmering water using a whisk or an electric mixer until smooth and fluid.
 Ideally the mixture should reach 70° C (160 °F).

-Whip the cream in a separate bowl until it holds stiff peaks.
+Whip the cream in a separate bowl until it holds soft peaks.
 Fold it gently into the mascarpone mixture.

-Cover the pan with clingfilm and chill for at least two hours and up to 1 day.
-Dust with cinnamon or brown sugar before serving.
+Cover the pan and chill for at least two hours and up to 1 day.
+Dust with cinnamon, brown sugar or a few drops of the reduced wine syrup before serving.